Careers in agriculture are important for our future

-The opportunities youth have in seeking a variety of agriculture-related activities can start out with what the youth is interested in.
-For working outdoors, how about an ecologist?
-A person might work with animals, plants and the environment.
-In the science, technology, engineering and math field, careers can include agronomist, animal nutritionist, entomologist, or related to engineering of new machinery or buildings.
+The opportunities youth have in seeking a variety of agriculture-related activities can start out with what interests the youth.
+For example, if they like to work outdoors, how about working with the Department of Natural Resources?
+Youth can experience working with animals, wildlife biologist, forestry and people.
+In the science, technology, engineering and math field, careers can include an agronomist, animal nutritionist, veterinarian, entomologist or jobs related to engineering of new machinery or buildings.

 Marketing, hospitality and tourism are more agriculture career-focused areas that are important to our state.
 Within these three main topics, youth can look at marketing, which can lead to jobs such as commodity trader, marketer, wholesaler and retailer.
 Under hospitality, careers can be a hunting guide or chef.
 For tourism, careers can include public relations, agri-tourism, working with the commodity groups, communication and a whole lot more to choose from.

 4-H gives youth the opportunity to try out some of these careers.
 How you ask?
 When youth are involved in livestock projects, sewing, crafts or raising their own field crops, they are learning by doing.
 Youth can develop an interest and follow through with certain projects.
 Maybe they would like to learn more about a specific project and develop that interest as a possible career.

 Michigan State University Extension and Michigan 4-H Youth Development help to prepare young people for successful futures.
 As a result of career exploration and workforce preparation activities, thousands of Michigan youth are better equipped to make important decisions about their professional future, ready to contribute to the workforce and able to take fiscal responsibility in their personal lives.
 To learn about the positive impact of Michigan 4-H youth career preparation, money management, and entrepreneurship programs, read the 2016 Impact Report: Preparing Michigan Youth for Future Careers and Employment.